0xsuk/kop/README.md

 ```

 # Usage
-Add a commands by `kop ac`.
+- Add commands by `kop ac`.
 Use variable notation ${VARIABLE_NAME} to represent variables.
 The command will be added to ~/.kopcmd.json.
-Add a variable by `kop av <variable> <value>`.
+- Add variables by `kop av <variable> <value>`.
 The variable will be added to ~/.kopvar.json.
-Copy a command by `kop cc <index>`.
+- Copy commands by `kop cc <index>`.
 If the command contains variables found in ~/.kopvar.json, kop replace variables with its values.

 ```